UnMask Opt Out Guide

 | Parameter | Value |

-| Domain | unmask.com |
+| Domain | UnMask.com |

-| Identity Verification | confirmation email or on-page notice |
+| Identity Verification | Confirmation email or on-page notice |

-| Typical Response Time | 5–7 days |
+| Official/Guide Timing | 5–7 days after verification |

 Step-by-Step Guide